jetaggart/stream-encrypted-chat/README.md

   All we need to connect to Virgil is the `token` so this is all that's returned to the frontend.

-## 1. User authenticates With Backend
+## Step 1.
+User authenticates With Backend
 Now that we have our backend setup and running we can authenticate with the backend.
 If you're running the application you'll be presented with a screen like so: